NLPrinceton/sparse_recovery/README.md

 If you find this code useful please cite the following:

-    @article{arora2018sensing,
+    @inproceedings{arora2018sensing,
-      title={A Compressed Sensing View of Unsupervised Text Embeddings, Bag-of-n-Grams, and LSTMs}, author={Arora, Sanjeev and Khodak, Mikhail and Saunshi, Nikunj and Vodrahalli, Kiran}, journal={To Appear in the Proceedings of the International Conference on Learning Representations (ICLR)}, year={2018}
+      title={A Compressed Sensing View of Unsupervised Text Embeddings, Bag-of-n-Grams, and LSTMs}, author={Arora, Sanjeev and Khodak, Mikhail and Saunshi, Nikunj and Vodrahalli, Kiran}, booktitle={To Appear in the Proceedings of the International Conference on Learning Representations (ICLR)}, year={2018}
     }